The Workbook

 $9,500

-Compound interest advantage: By putting money in a savings account instead of a piggy bank, your child earns an extra $3,159 by age 18.
-That is a 33.3% return on total contributions.
+Compound advantage: choosing a savings account over a piggy bank earns your child an extra $3,159 by age 18, a 33.3% return on contributions.

 5 years$3,232$3,273$3,315$3,357$3,400$3,000